iwnelion/website/README.md

 # My personal website
-This is my personal website as a web developer, part of the Odin project. it's a one-page website, including sections about me, my skills and my tools, some of my projects and contact information.
+this is my personal website as a web developer, part of the Odin project. it's a one-page website, including sections about me, my skills and my tools, some of my projects and contact information.

 **Link to project:** https://iwnelion.github.io/website/